wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/refund-pay-after-delivery.md

 Weight: 23
 meta_title: "Pay After Delivery, how to refund a transaction - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
 # Request refund
-There are 3 ways to refund a Pay After Delivery order in the [MultiSafepay Control](https://merchant.multisafepay.com).
+Please follow these steps to refund a Pay After Delivery transaction:

-In all three cases of a reimbursement, only an amount will be refunded if a payment is linked to the transaction.
-If no payment is linked to the transaction, only a credit on the invoice will take place.

-## Full refund order
+### Full order refund
-The order can be fully reimbursed by the refund option.

 1. Go to _transactions_ in the [MultiSafepay Control](https://merchant.multisafepay.com)
 2. Select _transaction overview_
 3. With the search function you can find the transaction
 4. Click on the transaction to open it
-5. Select _refund order_
+5. Select _refund complete order_
 6. _Full refund_
 7. _Save_.

-The order is cancelled.
+**An amount will be refunded only if a payment is linked to the transaction.
+If no payment is linked to the transaction, only a credit on the invoice will take place.
+Credit the invoice to a zero amount means the customer will no longer receive a reminder of the invoice**

-## Partial refund
+### Partial refund by item or amount
 The order can be partially reimbursed in the checkout editor.

 1. Go to _transactions_ in the [MultiSafepay Control](https://merchant.multisafepay.com)